 "There needs to be general grants just for people running, not even to do with the extra costs of having a disability," he said.
 "There needs to be a grant that helps put disabled people on an even playing field.
-That's the main systemic barrier that's perpetuated - disabled people don't have the time or resources to even contemplate [running as a candidate], they're just trying to keep up with general life."
+That's the main that's systemic barrier perpetuated - disabled people don't have the time or resources to even contemplate [running as a candidate], they're just trying to keep up with general life.'